ibrahimbank/-SimplifyTx/README.md

 - Form Validation: Manually validated form inputs before posting data.

 - Routing: Used Next.js pages for index.js (transaction list) and new-transaction.js (create form).

+- For generating data, i used https://mockapi.io/, to create a mock data that i can use, base on the required data format

 ## Tech Stack
 1. Frontend: